anomaly/prestans-docs/source/models.rst

 The REST standard talks about URLs refering to entities, this is often interpreted literally as REST API URLs refer to persistent models.
 Your REST API is the *business logic* layer of your Web client / server application.
 Providing direct access to persistently stored data through your REST API is simply replicating XML-RPC and not only is it bad design in the RESTful world but also extremely insecure.

 RESTful APIs should serve back REST models.
 REST models are views of your data, that make sense as a response to the REST request.
 It's important to understand this so you can define your REST models to be as strict as possible.
-A RESTful API should never accept a request it can't comply with, this includes authority to perform the requested tasks on the data.
+Like all good business logic layers, a RESTful API should never accept a request it can't comply with, this includes authority to perform the requested tasks on the data.

 Consider a scenario where we are trying to model discographies, where a ``Band`` has ``Albums``, has ``Tracks``.